When pods burst open the seeds are ready to eat

 Green and partially ripe elderberries should not be eaten.
 Photo by Green Deane

 I might add that Dr. Morton agrees with a 14th century European comment that young elderberry shoots may be cooked like asparagus and eaten.
 I haven’t eaten any elderberry shoots but I have plenty in my yard.
-About five years ago I went to a vacant wet lot and dug up a couple of young elderberry shrubs.
+About twenty years ago I went to a vacant wet lot and dug up a couple of young elderberry shrubs.
 They have grown into a clump of them in my yard.
 The odd thing is they don’t live too long, just two or three years each.
 But, they are always sending up shoots so the clump is slowly moving as new trees grow and old trees die off.
 The clump is migrating at about two feet a year to the north.
-There is a road in its path in about 10 years: Stand by for that update.
+There is a road in its path in about 10 years.

 Elderberries are nutritious, are packed with antioxidants, and have more Vitamin C than oranges or tomatoes.
 They also have Vitamin A, calcium, thiamine, niacin, twice the calories of cranberries and three times the protein of blueberries.
 They put grapes to shame, and man is not the only consumer.
 Over four dozen kinds of birds like elderberries as well as the occasional rodent and butterfly.
 Bears really like them — ripe or unripe — and deer and moose will nibble on them.